You probably took a honeymoon but what about a babymoon?! This wonderful practice has so many wonderful benefits before the arrival of baby.

 2. Time out

 Getting away from the daily grind is so good for us physically, emotionally, mentally and spiritually.
-As you approach this life-changing event, it can be even more important to get away from the drains of extra rest and relaxation to recharge you for parenting.
+As you approach this life-changing event, it can be even more important to get away from the drains of life and get some extra rest and relaxation to recharge you for parenting.